doughgle/doughgle.github.io/content/explainer/docs-as-code-build-pipeline-explained/index.md

 As an noob writer, I frequently make those mistakes, so those checks really help me.
 One thing missing from `write-good` is the overall readability grade.
 Another is the coloured highlights for hard to read and very hard to read sentences.

-Like the check spelling stage, perhaps it makes sense to bring feedbach to the IDE and simply eyeball the highlights.
+Like the check spelling stage, perhaps it makes sense to bring feedback to the IDE and simply eyeball the highlights.
-In CI build though, for docs with multiple conributors, you might wanna fail the build if the Readability (lower is better) goes above Grade 9.
+In CI build though, for docs with multiple contributors, you might wanna fail the build if the Readability (lower is better) goes above Grade 9.

 ### 4 Lint Markdown